Domestic Relations Director: Pierre Guichardan

 Does it cost any money to file?

-There is a $10.00 fee to file a complaint.
-If you do not have it at the time of filing we will defer this cost until the conference.
+There is a $35.50 fee to file a complaint.
+If you do not have it at the time of filing we will defer this cost until the conference or you can file a petition to have the fee waived.

 How long does it take to get the Support?